tyr7z/zombsroyale/src/content/docs/zombslib/home.md

 ## Purpose

 This project is intended to lay the foundation for all future ZR network-based projects.
-It is supposed to be a minimal library focused on delivering an easy-to-use **Codec Reimplementation** and **Artificial Player Controller API** with little to none extra features in order to stay clean and reliable.
+It is supposed to be a minimal library focused on delivering an easy-to-use **Codec Reimplementation** with a **Artificial Player Controller API** and a wrapper for the game's **REST & Mason API**.
+We want little to none extra features in order to stay clean and reliable.

 ## Contact